-Essentially, when it comes to setting up a scheme, or thinking about implementing one, it’s important to remember that they can be extremely successful but can never be a replacement for a productive employee or a workplace with good morale.
+Essentially, when it comes to setting up or implementing a scheme, it’s important to remember that they can be extremely successful but can never be a replacement for a productive employee or a workplace with good morale.

 Instead, use your employee incentive schemes to improve your workplace, build its strengths and create a great work ethic.

 Employee incentive schemes can be broadly divided into two categories: financial and non-financial.
 There are benefits and drawbacks to each option, and the choice you make will depend on the needs and capabilities of your business.